rivques/the-matrix/JOURNAL.md

 [another hour later]

-got all the pins reflowed! there's some glitchiness with some pixels flickering, not sure why that is yet. my next step is probably to try and optimize the framebuf->pio data step - right now it takes 1700ms(!) and if i can get that to like <50ms then I can do some animations.
+got all the pins reflowed! there's some glitchiness with some pixels flickering, not sure why that is yet. my next step is probably to try and optimize the framebuf->pio data step - right now it takes 1700ms(!) and if i can get that to like <50ms then i can do some animations.

 here's what it looks like now:
 ![image](https://github.com/user-attachments/assets/aad71cca-ffee-4487-9617-ec89d40b00de)